chrGeorgiades/WineThin/README.md

 winethin <executable>
 ```

 The wrapper will create a local wine directory in the directory of the executable.
 The created wine thin will be hidden in the directory of executable.
+All executables in a directory will share the same wine thin.